openhive-network/denser/README.md

 git submodule update --init --recursive
 ```

-Obtain the block_log and the block_log_util files.
+Obtain the block log and the block_log_util.

 Block_log_util can be downloaded and installed using the following command: